 The federally mandated Positive Train Control (PTC) is a complex system of systems that must provide seamless interoperability between operators.
 A project of this grandeur and scale under such an aggressive timeline is unprecedented.
-As the 2018 deadline approaches, the magnitude of what the railroads have accomplished is extraordinary:
+The magnitude of what the railroads have accomplished is extraordinary:

 Precisely geo-mapped more than 54,000 route-miles and taken inventory of more than 450,000 field assets (mileposts, curves, grade crossings, switches, signals, etc.) along that right-of-way.1